tusen-ai/naive-ui/src/cascader/demos/enUS/virtual.demo.md

 # Large Data

 Large datasets are ok.
-By default `virtual-scroll` is true, so here is how cascader works with large data.
+By default `virtual-scroll` is true, which is how cascader works with large sets of data.

 In this example there are 5000 \* 2 \* 2 = 20000 entries.